doke05c/Tetris-BootlegJigsaw/README.md

 5/28/22:

 Afia: Added a checkPos method, which checks the positions of a rotation before rotating to make sure a certain rotation is possible.
-This method aims to prevent pieces from overlapping other pieces or rotate incorrectly in tight spaces.
+This method aims to prevent pieces from overlapping other pieces or rotating incorrectly in tight spaces.

 David: